mendersoftware/mender-docs/09.Add-ons/20.Monitor/20.Concepts/docs.md

 The majority of monitoring use cases can be achieved by creating custom checks for the supported subsystems.

 The way to work with Checks is using the CLI tool `mender-monitorctl`.
+You must to run `mender-monitorctl` with root privileges.

 A check needs to be created first.
 You always create a check for a specific subsystem.